 Briefly one could note here that:

 (2) the County Court/High Court, operating under the CPR, have much more detailed procedural rules.
-This can be beneficial when needed (for instance, in Rossendale, there was an application to strike out the claim under CPR r.3.4.) but with increase formalities and structure, come increases costs;
+This can be beneficial when needed (for instance, in Rossendale, there was an application to strike out the claim under CPR r.3.4.) but with increase formalities and structure, come increased costs;

 (3) the County Court/High Court has greater discretion on how costs orders are imposed on the parties.
-Section 64 of the Magistrates Court Act 1980 and section 52 of the Courts Act 1971 are inflexible on who may be subject to a costs order (though quantum is based on what is ‘just and reasonable’).
+Section 64 of the Magistrates Court Act 1980 and section 52 of the Courts Act 1971 are inflexible on who may be subject to a costs order (though quantum is based on what is ‘just and reasonable’);

 But an important consideration might also be in respect to what enforcement mechanisms each court offers, should the liabilty order/order remain unpaid.